freak2810/ACM-Main-Page/README.md

 ## Starting the Project Locally

-Make sure that you have [Node](https://nodejs.org/en/) installed in your system before you start the application.
+Make sure that you have [Node](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/) installed in your system before you start the application.

 ### Installing Packages